-While it is not possible to list every type of potential conflict of interest in the Code, the following sections provide some examples of activities which you should generally avoid.
+It is not possible to list every type of potential conflict of interest in the Code, but the following sections provide some examples of activities which you must generally avoid.
+In some instances, however, participation in certain activities may be permissible with advance written notification to and written approval of the General Counsel and Chief Compliance and Corporate Integrity Officer.